bigg33k/dns-rcode-mon/README.md

-Adaption of https://github.com/bigg33k/dnsmon to measure a specific node entry for response, RCODE, and other stiff.
+Adaption of https://github.com/bigg33k/dnsmon to measure a specific node entry for response, RCODE, and other stuff.
 The results are pushed to graphite using statsd. python-statsd is required for these to work.

 I used this crontab to manage things: